Project Types in MOCO

 What is typically understood by a retainer:

-Retainer describes a regular MONTHLY FLAT RATE that the agency invoices to the client.
+A retainer describes a regular MONTHLY FLAT RATE that the agency invoices to the client.
 This covers agreed regular services.
-External services – i.e., services purchased from suppliers such as travel expenses, translations, etc. – can also be part of a retainer flat rate.
-The aim here is to ensure that the budget can be controlled monthly and overall, with the goal of ensuring a certain margin.
+Additionally, third-party services – such as travel expenses, translations, etc. – can be part of a retainer fee.
+The aim is to ensure monthly and overall budget control, with the goal of securing a certain margin.

-The retainer in MOCO corresponds to the combination of settings: Fixed Price Invoicing + Monthly Budget.
+In MOCO, the retainer corresponds to the setting combination: Fixed Price Invoicing + Monthly Budget.

-The typical identifying feature in MOCO is the arrow shape of the budget bar, which indicates the monthly increasing budget.
-In the project list, the filter can be called up with "F" and filtered by "Fixed Price with Monthly Budget".
+The typical identifier in MOCO is the arrow shape of the budget bar, indicating the increasing monthly budget.
+In the project list, you can call up the filter with "F" and filter by "Fixed Price with Monthly Budget".

 Retainer ProjektEnglish image not yet available...